dwp/govuk-casa/docs/MIGRATING-2.x-3.x.md

 **Removal of `partials/journey-sidebar.njk` and its use in other templates**

 **Removal of CSS rules** - replace `heading-large` with `govuk-heading-xl`; replace `form-group` with `govuk-form-group`; replace `form-control-1-4` with `govuk-input--width-10`; replace `phase-banner` with `govuk-phase-banner`

+## Runtime static asset compilation removed

+The `node-sass` and `uglify-js` dependencies have been moved to `devDependencies` and will no longer compile the SASS and JS sources at boot-time.
+Instead they are compiled at build time, and bundled in the `dist/` directory.

+If you open one of the `dist/casa/css/*.css` files, you'll notice mention of `~~~CASA_MOUNT_URL~~~`; this is a placeholder that gets replaced at bootime with the value of the `mountUrl` config setting.

+You may need to make alterations to your application if you somehow depended on `node-sass` or `uglify-js` being present at runtime.